-CO1 Understand the knowledge on microbiology and biotechnological equipments for culture and isolation ofmicrobes. w CO2 Understand the presence of biomolecules in the tissue and organ from animals.
-K3to K5 СОЗ Apply knowledge and understand the immunological techniques for isolation of DNA for sequencing.
-K. CO4 Study the polytene chromosomes, evolutionary significance of animals and analyze the quality of milk.
-CO5 Understand the importance of antibiotics, biofertilizers and biopesticides for wellbeing of life.
+CO1 Understand the knowledge on microbiology and biotechnological equipments for culture and isolation of microbes.
+Understand the presence of biomolecules in the tissue and organ from animals.
+3to K5 CO3 Apply knowledge and understand the immuno techniques for isolation of DNA for sequencing.
+CO4 Study the polytene chromosomes, evolution significance of animals and analyze the quality milk.
+X CO5 Understand the importance of antibiotics, biofertilizers are biopesticides for wellbeing of life.